lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 - MUST emit a [`ValueReceived`] event before external calls if the function receives native tokens.

-- If an `address` is stored under the data key attached below and and this address is a contract that supports the [LSP1UniversalReceiver interface id], forwards the call to the [`universalReceiver(bytes32,bytes)`] function on the address retreived appended with the caller address without padding (bytes20) and the uint256 msg.value sent (bytes32) to the `universalReceiver(bytes32,bytes)` function of the LSP0 contract.
+- If an `address` is stored under the data key attached below and and this address is a contract that supports the [LSP1UniversalReceiver interface id], forwards the call to the [`universalReceiver(bytes32,bytes)`] function on the address retreived.
 If there is no address stored under this data key, execution continues normally.

+The `msg.data` is appended with the caller address as bytes20 and the `msg.value` received as  bytes32 before calling the external contract, allowing the receiving contract to know the initial caller and the value sent.

 ```json
 {